willstepp/writings/aura-dim/notes.md

 Questions: Why is the computer valuable?
 Who is after him?
 2000: Picnic, Kite, Woods
 3000: Drug deal behind strip mall, hotel after, in debt to Rodriguez
-3000: Grady and Jenn place, shadow people in woods
+3000: Grady and Jenn place, (unseen) shadow people in woods
 3000: Return to hotel, escape from shadow people, library, computer unlocked

 Compelling Moment at the End: Unlocks the Computer